 Leveraging existing drugs and modalities

-In the hope of improving stroke outcomes by treating the injured area of the brain, Fraser partnered with Dr. Gregory Bix, director of the UK Center for Advanced Translational Stroke Science, to look at repurposing existing drugs that, in combination with thrombectomy, could limit brain tissue damage and promote healing in stroke survivors.
+In the hope of improving stroke outcomes by treating the injured area of the brain, Fraser partnered with staff members of the UK Center for Advanced Translational Stroke Science, to look at repurposing existing drugs that, in combination with thrombectomy, could limit brain tissue damage and promote healing in stroke survivors.

 “There’s not going to be a single magic bullet in terms of drugs.
 When someone has a stroke, multiple pathways get activated and damaged.
 If you give a drug that addresses only one pathway, it doesn’t treat everything.
 So we need to try combining drugs,” Fraser said.